docopt/docopt.php/README.md

 ";
 ```

+The optional second argument contains an array of additional data to influence
+docopt.
+The following keys are supported:

 - `argv` is an optional argument vector; by default it is the argument vector
   passed to your program (`array_slice($_SERVER['argv'], 1)`).
 You can supply
   it with the list of strings, e.g. `array('--verbose', '-o', 'hai.txt')`.